Coko7/Coko7/JOURNEY.md

 - 2018:
   - Started learning about C#
   - Dabbled with WPF and similar stuff
-  - Game jam week arrived and I tried making a rogue like but the room generation algorithm was broken
+  - Game jam week arrived and my group and I tried to make a rogue like in Unity
+  - We spent too much time on the room generation algorithm and could not make it work
-  - In the end, the game was a failure (BIG DISAPPOINTMENT)
+  - In the end, the game was a failure *(BIG DISAPPOINTMENT)*
   - Started a recursive-only course and got very confused
   - Started learning about Java
   - Experimented with Symfony and Laravel